Extremal values of the Sackin tree balance index: Introduction

+However, these statements are actually known, at least to some extent, and have been proven in a totally different context -- namely, in theoretical computer science.
+They actually trace back to the famous book series \enquote{The art of computer programming} by Knuth \cite{knuth1}, the first edition of which appeared already in the late 1960s.
+Knuth and other computer scientists do not use the term Sackin index; they use the term \emph{total external path length} instead, and they do not consider general rooted binary trees but ordered binary search trees (i.e. binary trees with a distinction between left and right), which may have contributed to the fact that their proofs are widely unknown in the phylogenetic community, even though the characterizations given in \cite{knuth1} actually also apply to non-ordered trees.

+In this manuscript, as a first step we will present some known results and transfer them from ordered search trees to general rooted binary trees.
+We will thus show that the Sackin index indeed has the above mentioned properties, which are desirable for a good tree balance index, as the caterpillar tree is normally perceived as very `imbalanced', whereas the fully balanced tree is normally referred to as very `balanced' (which explains its name).

+For non-binary trees, however, even less has been proven in the literature, even though this case is less involved and some statements can be found in some manuscripts, even if they are to the best of our knowledge not stated anywhere with rigorous proofs.
+For instance, some authors mention that the so-called star tree, i.e. the unique rooted tree with only one inner node, is the unique Sackin minimal tree \cite{spanierNeu}.
+We present a concise rigorous proof for this as well as for the fact that even in the setting where the tree need not be binary, the binary caterpillar is still the unique most imbalanced tree concerning the Sackin index.

 The idea of the Sackin index is to assign a small number to trees that are perceived as balanced and a high number to more imbalanced trees -- i.e. the higher the Sackin index, the more imbalanced the tree.
-So while some statements on the maximum of the Sackin index and its minimum in the special case $n=2^k$ can already be found in the literature, even if without proofs, little is known about trees with the minimum Sackin index for $n\neq 2^k$.
-Moreover, while it has long been known that the tree achieving this minimum in such cases need not be unique, the number of most balanced or most imbalanced trees has never been formally investigated.
+So while some statements on the maximum of the Sackin index and its minimum in the special case $n=2^k$ can already be found in the literature, even if without proofs, little has been known about trees with the minimum Sackin index for $n\neq 2^k$ -- in particular, so far no formula has been known to count these trees.
+While it has long been known that the binary tree achieving this minimum in such cases need not be unique, the number of most balanced or most imbalanced binary trees has never been formally investigated; neither in the phylogenetic nor in the computer scientific literature.

-The main aim of this manuscript is to state and rigorously prove the following statements:

-\begin{enumerate} \item For all leaf numbers $n$, the caterpillar is the unique tree with maximal Sackin index. \item For $n \in \{2^m-1,2^m,2^m+1\}$ ($m \in \mathbb{N}$), the minimum of the Sackin index is achieved by a unique tree.
-If $n=2^m$, this tree is the fully balanced tree. \item If there is {\bf no} $m \in \mathbb{N}$ such that $n \in \{2^m-1,2^m,2^m+1\}$, then the minimum of the Sackin index is achieved by more than one tree, i.e. it is not unique. \end{enumerate}

-Moreover, we will present an algorithm which constructs {\em all} trees with minimal Sackin index.
-Last but not least, we use this algorithm to derive a recursive formula for the number of such trees, which leads to a sequence that has only now been submitted to the Online Encyclopedia of Integer Sequences, i.e. it has not occurred elsewhere in the literature before.